The purpose of the

 Pin expiration and pin unpinning are background tasks which are executed regularly.
 The property

 pinmanager.expiration-period controls how often to execute these tasks.
 The default value is 60 seconds.

-The number of pins that should at most be attempted to be removed per unpinning task run can be configured with the property
+The number of pins that should at most be attempted to be removed and necessitate pool contact per unpinning task run can be configured with the property

 Another background task takes care of resetting pins that previously failed to be removed.
 It can be configured via